 PhysX is a scalable multi-platform game physics solution supporting a wide range of devices, from smartphones to high-end multicore CPUs.
 While the PhysX SDK is designed primarily for game developers, it is also used by researchers, educators, and simulation application developers who need real time performance and robust behavior.
-Features include discrete and continuous collision detection, raycasting and shape sweeps, solvers for rigid body dynamics, fluids, and particles, as well as vehicle and character controllers.
+Features include discrete and continuous collision detection, raycasting and shape sweeps, rigid body dynamics simulation, as well as vehicle and character controllers.

 |Platforms||Win, OSX, Linux, XBOX®, PlayStation®, Android, ioS|